rishi058/CP-DSA/CP__DUMP/NEW/~POINTS TO NOTE.md

 #### IMP POINTS

+If you need 10 seconds to think during an interview, respond confidently and politely.
+Here's what you can say:

+"That's a great question.
+Let me take a moment to think about it."

+"I’d like to gather my thoughts to provide the best answer.
+Just a moment, please."

+"Let me take a second to organize my thoughts for a clear response."

+---

 => Jo bhi question puche `(uss question ko repeat karo taaki tmhare dimaag me ghuss jaye question.)`

 => Fir 5-10 sec Analyse karo ki Kya bolna h ENGLISH me.